 1) Overwatering

-Drooping or yellowing leaves are a common symptom of overwatering.
 Overwatering is more common if your rose is growing in dense clay soils.
-Improve the soil drainage by mixing in some fine grit, perlite, or sand.
-Then let your rose dry out a bit more before watering it again.
+I improve the soil drainage by mixing in some fine grit, perlite, or sand.
+I’ll then let my plant dry out a bit more before watering it again.

 2) Underwatering

 Roses that are suffering from underwatering will have wilting or yellowing leaves.
-The soil around the base of the rose may also be dry and cracked.
-To improve water retention for loose, sandy soils, mix some organic matter into the soil.
-During hot, dry summers water your roses every three or four days during hot, dry summers.
+In my experience, the soil around the base of the rose may also be dry and cracked.
+To improve water retention for loose, sandy soils, I recommend mixing some organic matter into the soil.
+During hot, dry summers, I’ll water roses every three or four days.

 3) Not Enough Sunlight

-Roses may also develop yellow leaves if they don’t get enough sunlight.
-Roses need approximately six hours of full sun daily, preferably in the morning.
-Without plenty of sunlight, roses will struggle to produce beautiful flowers or healthy growth.
+I find that roses may also develop yellow leaves if they don’t get enough sunlight.
+They need approximately six hours of full sun daily, preferably in the morning.
+Without plenty of sunlight, they will struggle to produce beautiful flowers or healthy growth.

-Roses that aren’t getting enough sunlight typically have weak, floppy, or leggy stems.
-Affected roses will also have stunted growth.
-Some roses may not produce flowers if they don’t get enough sunlight.
-Plant your roses in a sheltered spot with plenty of full sun in the morning.
-Climbing roses and thornless climbers can often have particular challenges if large sections are shaded throughout the day.
+To fix the issues, plant roses in a sheltered spot with plenty of full sun in the morning.
+Climbing roses and thornless climbing roses can often have particular challenges if large sections are shaded throughout the day.

 4) Incorrect Temperature

 Most roses are reasonably hardy and can grow in USDA Hardiness Zones 4 to 11.
-However, some roses don’t cope well with heat.
-Some roses may develop yellow leaves in hot or dry conditions in Zones 9 to 11.
+However, based on my experience, some varieties don’t cope well with heat.

 Rose plants that are getting overheated may develop yellow leaves that start to wilt.
-In hot climates, plant your roses in a sheltered spot that receives shade in the afternoon.
+In hot climates, I recommend planting your roses in a sheltered spot that receives shade in the afternoon.
 You can also apply a layer of mulch to help your rose conserve water in hot conditions.

 5) Lack of Nutrients

-Roses can also suffer from yellowing leaves if they aren’t getting enough nutrients.
-Roses need rich soils that provide plenty of nitrogen and phosphorus.
-Without sufficient nutrients, roses will produce weak or stunted growth and yellow leaves.
+I find that roses can also suffer from yellowing leaves if they aren’t getting enough nutrients.
+To thrive, they need rich soils that provide plenty of nitrogen and phosphorus.
+Without sufficient nutrients, they’ll produce weak or stunted growth and yellow leaves.

 6) Too Much Fertilizer